Adjust your accessibility

 Transfers between NDSL and CDSL accounts are inter-depository transfers.
 You will need to use Inter Depository Instruction Slips (Inter DIS) for these.

 Fill in the relevant DIS depending on the type of transfer.
 You must mention the names of the shares you wish to transfer along with their ISINs.
 You will also have to mention the target client ID.
-The target client ID consists of a 16-character code made up of the DP ID and the client ID.
+The target client ID consists of a 16-character code comprising the DP ID and the client ID.

 If it is an intra-depository transfer, choose the ‘Off Market Transfer’ option.
 For an inter-depository transfer, you must choose the ‘Inter-Depository’ option.

 Do not let unnecessary charges on inactive demat accounts drain your finances.
 Let your money work for you by opening and maintaining proper demat accounts.
-If you wish to start investing in shares, you could open a demat account through Kotak Securities, among others.
+If you wish to start investing in shares, you could open a demat account with Kotak Securities.

 Read More: Informative report on demat account